safe-global/safe-docs/miscellaneous/glossary.md

 ### Safe{Wallet}

-Safe{Wallet} is a web and mobile wallet UI that manages Safes.
+Safe{Wallet} is the official user interface to manage Safe accounts.
 It can sign transactions and messages and interact with other smart contracts from the web, at [app.safe.global](https://app.safe.global), or from a mobile device, using the [Safe{Wallet} mobile app](https://safe.global/wallet).
 It uses the Safe{Core} SDK internally.

 ### Safe{RecoveryHub}